Mc-Zen/quill/src/gates.typ

 /// - radius (length, dictionary): Gate rectangle border radius.
 ///             Allows the same values as the builtin `rect()` function.
 /// - width (auto, length): The width of the gate can be specified manually with this property.
-/// - box (boolean): Whether this is a boxed gate (determines whether the outgoing
+/// - box (bool): Whether this is a boxed gate (determines whether the outgoing
 ///             wire will be drawn all through the gate (`box: false`) or not).
-/// - floating (boolean): Whether the content for this gate will be shown floating
+/// - floating (bool): Whether the content for this gate will be shown floating
 ///             (i.e. no width is reserved).
 /// - multi (dictionary): Information for multi-qubit and controlled gates (see @@mqgate() ).
 /// - size-hint (function): Size hint function.
 This function should return a dictionary